The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 This guidance note does not cover trusts.
 For the interaction between remittance rules and trusts, see RDRM33590 and RDRM33595.

-For more on non-resident trusts, see the UK tax position of non-resident trusts guidance note (and other notes in that sub-topic) and Simon’s Taxes Division C4.4 (both subscription sensitive).
+For more on non-resident trusts, see the UK tax position of non-resident trusts guidance note (and other notes in that sub-topic) and Simon’s Taxes Division C4.4.

 Most people in the UK are taxable on their worldwide income and capital gains on an arising basis.
-This means that income is taxable when it is paid to the individual or put at his disposal, for instance, by being credited to a bank account.
+This means that income is taxable when it is paid to the individual or put at their disposal, for instance, by being credited to a bank account.
 Gains are usually taxable when the disposal occurs.
-If the individual is taxable on the arising basis, he must declare all his overseas income and gains in the tax year
+If the individual is taxable on the arising basis, they must declare all their overseas income and gains in the tax year in which it arises, even if it is not brought into the UK.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.